Pacholleck/OptionPricing/README.md

 1. Download the `OptionPricing_Pacholleck.Rmd` file and uncomment `devtools::install_github` in line 84.
 Don't forget to provide your git access token as well.
 This will install the `rccp` package directly from this Repo.
 2. Clone the Repo, open the `OptionPricing_Pacholleck.Rmd` file, and uncomment `install.packages` in line 77.
 Make sure your file path is correct.
 This will use the ziped package provided in the files.

+The `OptionPricing_Pacholleck.html` file contains a rendered html version as a report of the project.

 ## Objective

 This project aims to use Monte Carlo Simulation for pricing a European style up-and-in put option with a barrier active between the moment of pricing and the option expiry.